 FULL PRESCRIBING INFORMATION: CONTENTS*

-M.V.I.-12™ Pharmacy Bulk Package (Multi-Vitamin Infusion without vitamin K) is indicated for the prevention of vitamin deficiency in adults and children aged 11 years and above on warfarin anticoagulant therapy receiving parenteral nutrition.
+M.V.I.-12™ is indicated for the prevention of vitamin deficiency in adults and pediatric patients aged 11 years and above on warfarin anticoagulant therapy receiving parenteral nutrition.

 The physician should not await the development of clinical signs of vitamin deficiency before initiating vitamin therapy.